Fully Qualified Occupational Therapist

 After this Alison was employed by Hammersmith Hospitals NHS Trust (now Imperial College NHS Trust) in London as a Back Care and Manual Handling Advisor, assessing the musculo-skeletal health of all employees in the trust; from the nursing and other medical staff through to the desk-based staff working on computers all day.
 All staff required education and training to look after themselves and assess the risks and ergonomics of their working environment, with advice to find practical day to day solutions.

-Alison and her colleagues provide a full range of Occupational Health based assessments, from Physical assessments, such as Ergonomic Assessments and Functional Capacity Evaluations, through to Cognitive and Psychological Assessments, such as using a variety of standardised Cognitive testing tools and performing assessments of Mental Health needs in relation to work place adjustments and easing return to work.
+Alison and her colleagues provide a full range of Occupational Health based assessments, from Physical assessments, such as Ergonomic Workstation (or factory) Assessments and Functional Capacity Evaluations, through to Cognitive and Psychological Assessments, such as using a variety of standardised Cognitive testing tools and performing assessments of Mental Health needs in relation to work place adjustments and easing return to work.
 Hearing and vision assessments are also available, along with technical assessments for specialist IT equipment needs.

 Many of the assessments performed have required a mix of the above, such as individuals having physical and mental health needs which need to be reviewed together, therefore the assessments aim to review the whole individual to ensure all advice required is provided, to help in the process of them being productive at work.

 Alison regularly attends events such the Health and Wellbeing @ Work Conference and Exhibition at the NEC, Birmingham held every March, the OccupationalTherapy Show and the NAIDEX Exhibition.
 In the past, she has attended networks such as NEHIN (National Employment and Health Innovations Network) which helps to inform government of progress in this field and contributes to strategic development consultations within the field of vocational rehabilitation/functional assessments to help individuals to return to employment.
 These seminars then, in turn, update the practitioner on physical and mental health Government policy development.
+She has also contributed to the Council for Work and Health meetings/consultations in her role as Chair of RCOT SS Work.

 Alison has provided assessments for the Governments ‘Access to Work‘ scheme over the years, in order that individuals can be assisted in order that they can remain in work.